eikendev/hackenv/README.md

 If SELinux denies access to the shared directory, you have to adjust the context of the directory.
 You can run `./bin/hackenv_fixlabels` if you are on Fedora or similar.
-Be sure to re-adjust the permissions if you add files externally.
+The script will also relabel the downloaded images.
+If you add new files to the shared directory from outside, do not forget to label them as well.

 ### Creating a Bridge Interface